All of My Love (Destiny song)

 "All of My Love" is a song recorded by Maltese singer Destiny Chukunyere.
 The song was planned to represent Malta in the Eurovision Song Contest 2020 in Rotterdam.
-However the contest was cancelled because of the 2019–20 coronavirus pandemic.
+However, the contest was cancelled because of the COVID-19 pandemic.
 The song was written by Bernarda Brunović, Borislav Milanov, Sebastian Arman, Dag Lundberg and Joacim Persson.

-The song was originally aimed for Poli Genova, who instead chose to release If Love Was a Crime as Bulgaria's 2016 entry, as revealed in an Instagram conversation with 2013 Finland entry Krista Siegfrids, who she was alongside in the Finnish selection process in March 2020.
-Another of the song's writers, Bernarda Brunovic, admitted that she submitted the song to the Croatian selection process but, after it was rejected, it was given to Destiny.
-2018 Austrian entry Cesar Sampson, a close friend of Milanov, was also a composer of the song.
+The song was originally aimed for Bulgarian singer Poli Genova, who instead chose to release "If Love Was a Crime" as Bulgaria's 2016 Eurovision entry, as revealed in an Instagram conversation with 2013 Finland entry Krista Siegfrids, who she was alongside in the Finnish selection process in March 2020.
+Another of the song's writers, Bernarda Brunovic, admitted that she submitted the song to the Croatian selection process but, after it was rejected, was given to Destiny.
+2018 Austrian Eurovision entrant Cesar Sampson, a close friend of Milanov, was also a composer of the song.